The resource centre for teachers at international schools who want to improve their wellbeing provision.

 When individuals have more challenges than resources, the see-saw dips, along with their wellbeing, and vice-versa.

-As a start you can access our recent publication which reports on a survey of over 1000 teachers in international schools in 70 countries.
-Wellbeing Survey 2018.
+you can access our recent publication below which reports on a survey of over 1000 teachers in international schools in 70 countries.

 Many schools ask about how they can best find out about wellbeing in their schools.
 There are several tools available that can be purchased for this but before schools go in this direction we advise considering the following: